CZ-NIC/fred-docs/Concepts/Billing.rst

 the payment is associated with this registrar.
 Unmatched transactions may be :ref:`associated manually <daphne-task-assign-payment>` in the web administration (Daphne).

+.. versionchanged:: 2.38
+   Bank transactions are collected, parsed and associated with registrars externally, and imported to FRED via a new Accounting interface for further processing.
+   See also :doc:`PAIN`.

 Processing payments
 -------------------